bmvdgeijn/WASP/CHT/README.md

 CHT -  Combined Haplotype Test
 ======================

-This directory contains source code for the Combined Haplotype Test portion of the WASP pipeline.
+This directory contains source code for the Combined Haplotype Test (CHT) portion of the WASP pipeline.

 Introduction
 ----------